hms-dbmi/pic-sure-i2b2-transmart/README.md

 Ensure that you have `docker-compose` installed on the host machine.

+The UNIX account running the below commands need to have access to the `docker` command, usually, by including the account in the `docker` group.

 # Installation

-On a new server, or docker machine, run the following commands to install and start up the whole stack.
+Run the following commands to install/build the whole stack.

-It requires privileges to the GitHub repo and to be able run `docker` commands on the machine itself.

 ```

-cd /var/tmp
-rm -fR pic-sure-i2b2-transmart
 git clone https://github.com/hms-dbmi/pic-sure-i2b2-transmart.git
 cd pic-sure-i2b2-transmart/